What is ASC 944? A Guide to Short-Term Contracts

 Disaggregating your data like this provides more useful insights into your company's performance across different segments.
 It's about painting a clear picture for stakeholders, ensuring that important details aren't hidden within aggregated data points.

-How to Present Short-Duration Contracts in Financial Statements
+Presenting Short-Duration Contracts on Financial Statements

 Once you determine a contract falls under ASC 944, presenting that information clearly is essential.
 Let's break down how to handle these contracts on your balance sheet, income statement, and in the notes to your financial statements.